kraxarn/spotify-qt/readme.md

 ## Building yourself

 Make sure you have Qt (5.9+/6.0+) with SVG support, CMake (3.5+) and various build tools like `make`, `g++` and `git`.
-Keep in mind that the master branch is considered unstable at all times.
+Keep in mind that the master branch is unstable at all times.
-Therefore, it's recommended to use the stable branch, which is updated after each new stable release, only including important bug fixes, unless you wanted to try out new features.
+Therefore, it's recommended to use the stable branch, which is updated after each new stable release, only including important bug fixes, unless you want to try out new features.

 ```
 git clone --branch stable https://github.com/kraxarn/spotify-qt.git